-An Instructor Data Form must be completed in its entirety and submitted to the Commission on Proprietary School and College Registration for each instructor employed by the institution within in 10 days of hiring.
-Transcripts, certificates, licenses, and verification of high school graduation must accompany the Instructor Data Form).
+An Instructor Data Form must be completed in its entirety and submitted to the Commission on Proprietary School and College Registration for each instructor employed by the institution within in 10 days of hire.
+Transcripts, certificates, licenses, and verification of high school graduation must accompany the form.